 These mushrooms not only provide protein without the saturated fats of red meat, they support circulation and cardiovascular health, (which in turn supports reproductive health).
 So why not give this Shiitake Noodle Salad recipe a try?

-Try quinoa and other whole grains
+Try quinoa and other whole grains are foods that promote fertility

 Delahna has always pushed whole grains over simple carbohydrates but in this instance, it can be key to balancing insulin production.
 And according to the aforementioned Harvard study, low insulin production is favorable for fertility.
 In addition, high quality carbohydrates can reduce the risk of ovulatory infertility.

-With its nutritional makeup of protein, zinc and folic acid, quinoa is an outstanding carb choice for women looking to conceive.
+With its nutritional makeup of protein, zinc and folic acid, quinoa is an outstanding carb choice for women trying to conceive.
 So whip up a side of this Meyer Lemon Quinoa with Turmeric, Black Pepper and Basil or a pot of our Hearty Quinoa Chili–a reader favorite.

 Did you know that avocado is a source of folate?
 One nutrient all experts will agree is necessary for supporting conception, folate reduces risk of neural tube defect.
 This is why women are almost always put on a folic acid supplement when they become pregnant.